dji-sdk/Onboard-SDK-Doc/source/quickstart/run-the-sample.md

 #### Compile
 ##### 1. Confirm Access Permissions
-Before compiling the sample code, please use the `ls -l/dev/xxx` command on the terminal to check the access rights of the serial port (UART interface) of the hardware platform. `Command to gain access to serial device.
+Before compiling the sample code, please use the `ls -l/dev/xxx` command on the terminal to check the access rights of the serial port (UART) of the hardware platform.
+Otherwise, you can use the command ` sudo chmod 777 /dev/xxx` obtain the access permissions of the hardware.

 > **NOTE** xxx is the name of the serial port.